Guide written by:

 - stainless steel: easy to clean and hygienic.

-Furthermore, your installation method will depend on the type of wash basin being fitted:
+The amount of work you have to put into installation will depend on the type of wash basin being fitted:

-- Wall-mounted wash basins require the use of a drill and wall anchors.
+- Wall-mounted wash basins require the use of a drill and wall plugs.

 - Inset basins are cut into the top of the sink unit using a jigsaw.

-- Countertop basins will require minimal drilling with a hole saw for drainage features.
+- Countertop basins will require minimal drilling (just a hole saw for cutting out the drainage features).

 - Pedestal sinks must be fixed to the wall like wall-mounted basins.

-Integrated sinks may be fitted onto a unit or fixed to the wall, depending on the model.
+- Integrated sinks may be fitted onto an existing unit or fixed to the wall, depending on the model.

 Different type of wash basin